 The porridge was served alongside some fresh fruit, pastries and some honey based dipped.

-The porridge was quite nice and refreshingly different.
+The porridge was healthy and refreshingly different.
 I think it was prepared overnight and served chilled..

 I had some English breakfast tea as well as some more concentrated OJ!

-I was done with breakfast with a full hour still to go, and then I really just enjoyed gazing over at the sky over Europe lightening up..
+With a full hour still to go after breakfast, I just enjoyed gazing over at the sky over Europe lightening up..

 The cabin was prepped for landing around 30 minutes before and we landed 15 minutes ahead of schedule.

 Yes this is a nice product and is a true Suite.
 Certainly a huge improvement over Delta’s old A330, which are still flying with what is now a very outdated product.
 There was very little to be wowed over however.
-It just looks dull and unexciting.
-Comfort wise, in bed mode the seat can feel tight and the soft elements like bedding could really be improved here to enhance the product.
+The cabin and suite mostly just looks dull and unexciting.
+In bed mode the seat can feel tight and the soft elements like bedding could really be improved here to enhance the product.

 I will be reviewing United Polaris next month and also have a trip booked with American in the fall, so would be interested to compare all 3 big carriers in one year!